luc-chevaux/sliding-youtube-gallery/readme.txt

 	- Login to your wordpress blog
 	- Navigate trough to Plugins
 	- Click on Add New button
-	- Search for Sliding YouTube Gallery
+	- Search for YouTube Gallery
 	- Click on Install Button
 	- Activate the plugin
 - Manual installation